ossdhaval/mysite/source/while-coding/ai/rag-agentic-ai.md

   - Server Access: When needed, access the underlying FastMCP server instance
   ```
 - MCP server can use LLM sampling to Request the client’s LLM to generate text based on provided messages
+- See the [permissions](#permissions).
+Here, cedarling can play a role in defining policies that allow, deny, ask
+- See the [elicitation](#elicitation). here cedarling can play a role in applying a policy to an event based on the context

 ## client-server flow